 Intern Spotlight: José Castellón Gutiérrez

-Learning Life’s student interns this summer 2019 are, among other things, assisting with research and outreach for our Citizen Diplomacy Initiative (CDI), and with cook-eat-learn sessions with our families in Washington DC.
+Learning Life’s student interns this summer 2019 are, among other things, assisting with research and outreach for our Family Diplomacy Initiative (FDI), and with cook-eat-learn sessions with our families in Washington DC.
 José Castellón Gutiérrez, interviewed below, has been helping with this work and more.

 What school do you attend, and what is your year and major there?